Interested in learning about deferred MBA programs? We’ve got you covered!

 Deferred MBA applications require you to have 2-3 letters of recommendation.
 Try to secure at least one letter of recommendation from someone other than a professor.
 You could do this by asking your supervisor at your internship or part-time job.

 Recommendation letters provide admissions committees with an unbiased review of your candidacy.
-For this reason, it’s important to secure letters from those who know you well and are able to speak to your specific skills and how you have made an impact in your role.
+For this reason, it’s important to secure letters from those who know you well and can speak to your specific skills and how you have made an impact in your role.

 FAQs